 Rattlesnake bite kills hiker at Colorado park

-A hiker bitten by a rattlesnake Saturday died hours after the incident, which happened at a park west of Denver, officials said.
+A hiker bitten by a four-foot long rattlesnake Saturday died hours after the incident at a Colorado park, officials said.

-The hiker, a man in his 30s, was at the Mount Galbraith Park in Golden, about 17 miles west of Denver, when the snake bit him, FOX 31 Denver reported.
+Daniel Hohs, 31, was at the Mount Galbraith Park in Golden, about 17 miles west of Denver, when the snake bit him, FOX 31 Denver reported.
+It took rescuers about 22 minutes to reach Hohs, and a doctor who was recreating in the area also responded, Steamboat Today reported.

 Related stories...

-A spokeswoman for St. Anthony Hospital is nearby Lakewood told FOX 31 the man died at the hospital.
+A spokeswoman for St. Anthony Hospital in nearby Lakewood told FOX 31 Hohs died at the hospital.

+“Dan was so vibrant,” training partner Heather Gollnick told The Denver Post.
+“He had this huge smile and this energy that just made you happy.
+It was contagious to everyone.”

-The hiker was about a mile out on a trail when he was bit around 12:40 p.m.
+Hohs was about a mile out on a trail when he was bit around 12:40 p.m.
+It's unclear if the snake was captured or got away.

+Hohs, a Chicago-area native, attended the University of Michigan and had only recently moved to Golden.